 If you ever have questions about your cat’s ear health and whether they are due for a cleaning, reach out to your veterinarian and they will be able to evaluate and assist.

 While cleaning your cat’s ears is not something you will be doing very often, it’s best to know how to get the job done safely and effectively.
 Always use the necessary precautions when restraining your cat, as some kitties might not be so calm when restrained against their will.

-If you think your cat may be experiencing any problems or is exhibiting symptoms that indicate there is something wrong within the ear, consult your veterinarian for proper diagnosis and treatment.
+If you think your cat may be experiencing any problems or is exhibiting signs that indicate there is something wrong within the ear, consult your veterinarian for proper diagnosis and treatment.